braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle.md

 ![User_Profile_Lifecycle][26]

-## Advanced Use Case information
+## Advanced Use Case Information

 For existing identified user profiles you are able to set a new user alias via the SDK and [the API][27].
 User aliases cannot be set via the API on an unknown user profile.
 For more information on how to reference a user via the API please refer to our documentation.

-If you attempt to set a pre-existing`external_id`on a anonymous user profile which share a matching alias name but with different labels, only the alias label on the pre-existing known user profile will be maintained.
+If you attempt to set a pre-existing `external_id` on a anonymous user profile which share a matching alias name but with different labels, only the alias label on the pre-existing known user profile will be maintained.

-## How to troubleshoot with Braze's IDs
+## How to Troubleshoot with Braze's IDs

 Aside from acting as a mechanism to organize user data and reference user profiles, all `braze_id`'s can be used to find and identify users within your dashboard for testing.
 In order to find your user in the Braze dashboard please see our [Adding Test Users][28] section.